 Nobody speaks Hindi like him

 Rajinikanth’s cinematic adventures include a bunch of movies made in Mumbai in the eighties and nineties, one of the highlights of which is his Southern-inflected Hindi accent.
-From Chaalbaaz, which also demonstrates his flair for comedy.
+A scene from Gair Kanooni (1989).

 Nobody smokes like him